maximus-brown/maximus-brown.github.io/_posts/2020-07-06-Learn-how-to-mint-NFT-on-Cardano-using-Metro-Mermaids.markdown

 #### [https://www.metromermaids.com/mint-a-token/](https://www.metromermaids.com/mint-a-token/)

-Best wishes on your journey with Cardano!
+Good luck and best wishes on your journey with Cardano!
 I've been pleasantly surprised with how warm and supportive the community has been helping each other.

 ### Important Disclaimer
 I can't be held responsible or liable for your use of the information contained in or linked from these web pages.
 Please try at your own risk.